petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 allow multiple people to edit a file simultaneously, continuously saving behind the scenes.
-My personal opinion is that concurrent collaborative editing is usually not a good thing, at least not on the same paragraph(s).
+My personal opinion is that concurrent collaborative editing is usually not that helpful, at least not on the same paragraph(s).
-However, if you want to do it with this setup, you still can, but you'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts, which require manual fixes.
-There's an experimental file locking feature on the Calkit Cloud for notifying your team that the document should not be edited, though at the time of writing the locks are only displayed, not enforced.
-You could also simply send your team a Slack message letting them know you're working on the doc, or a given section, and avoid conflicts that way.
-Alternatively, if you really like the Google Docs experience, you can setup the Codespace for
+However, if you really like the Google Docs experience, you can setup the Codespace for
 [live collaboration](https://docs.github.com/en/codespaces/developing-in-a-codespace/working-collaboratively-in-a-codespace).

-There are other strategies that can work as well.
-Git is actually quite good at automatically merging changes together.
-Ultimately you just want to make sure no two people are working on the same line(s) at the same time.
+Git is actually quite good at automatically merging changes together, but typically you'll want to make sure no two people are working on the same line(s) at the same time.
+You'll need to communicate a little more with your collaborators so you don't step on each other's toes and end up with merge conflicts, which require manual fixes.
+You could simply send your team a Slack message letting them know you're working on the doc, or a given section, and avoid conflicts that way.
-You could split up the work by paragraph, or even use LaTeX `\input` commands in the main `.tex` file to allow each collaborator to work on their own file, e.g., if you've divided up the work by chapter or section.
+You could split up the work by paragraph or section, and even use LaTeX `\input` commands in the main `.tex` file to allow each collaborator to work on their own file.

 Git can also create different branches of the repo in order to merge them together at a later time, optionally via GitHub pull requests,